Showing posts with label walk. Show all posts

 We shopped at Riverwalk Mall and ate lunch at Pei Wei Asian Restaurant.
 I ordered two egg rolls, shrimp, chicken, and noodles.

-Could not eat it all I took the rest with me.
+I could not eat it all, so I took the rest.

-We walked through the park at Riverfront where we saw the Holocaust Memorial.
+We walked through the Riverfront Park, where we saw the Holocaust Memorial.

-We saw Woldenberg Riverfront Park a dedicated memorial to Malcolm Wolodenberg who prospered in New Orleans and left a Legacy of caring and of confidence to the City of New Orleans.
+We saw Woldenberg Riverfront Park, a dedicated memorial to Malcolm Wolodenberg, who prospered in New Orleans and left a Legacy of caring and confidence for the City.

 Alongside was his statue with a young boy.